liuruijin17/3DLSCPTR/README.md

 * Predicting 3D lanes and camera pose from a single image.
 * Learning via geometry constraints to improve performances on both tasks.
 * This work has been accepted by AAAI2022.
+Codes in this repo is a eariler version, the latest version will be released at [CLGo](https://github.com/liuruijin17/CLGo).

 ![3DLSCPTRDEMO](.github/demo.jpg)